MAGALA-RICHARD/apsimNGpy/doc/api.rst

     verbose: bool, optional
         If True, enables verbose output for debugging.
 The method continues with debugging info anyway if the run was unsuccessful

-    timeout: int, default is 800 seconds
+    timeout: int, default is None seconds
           Enforces a timeout and returns a CompletedProcess-like object.
+Simulation runtime varies substantially with model complexity, weather records, management scenarios, and output requests.
+          When timeout is not specified, allow the simulation to run until completion rather than enforcing an arbitrary limit.
     cpu_count: int, Optional default is -1, referring to all threads This parameter is useful when the number of simulations are more than 1, below that performance differences are minimal added in 0.39.11.21+